NicoSa/CV/readme.md

 Programming bootcamp graduate and now Software Developer who wants to continue developing his skills in agile environments.

-- You want to head right into my code?
-Please visit my [Repositories on Github]!
-- You want to know more about me as a person?
-Please visit my [Blog]!

 About
 ---------------
 I'm a fast learning and enthusiastic guy.
 After a few months of "Hello, World" apps  on the side of working as a self-employed Audio Engineer for the last years, I decided to get serious about programming and accelerated my learning-process by joining Makers Academy in London.
 After completing the program earning two awards I started to work at Shutl in London.